machinat/sociably/website/docs/dialog-script.md

 ### Prompting in Chat

 `PROMPT` keyword is the core of the conversation flow.
-It stops the runtime and wait for the user's input.
+It stops the runtime and waits for the user's input.
 After the answer is received, the runtime continues from the `PROMPT` again.

 ```js